Kiran Nadar

-Kiran Shiv Nadar is an Indian art collector and philanthropist.
-Kiran is the wife of Shiv Nadar, the founder of HCL Technologies, and is a trustee of the Shiv Nadar Foundation and the founder of the Kiran Nadar Museum of Art.
+Kiran Shiv Nadar (born 1951) is an Indian art collector and philanthropist.
+Nadar is the wife of Shiv Nadar, the founder of HCL Technologies, She is a trustee of the Shiv Nadar Foundation and chairperson of the Kiran Nadar Museum of Art.
+She won a bronze medal representing India in the 2018 Asian Games in the Bridge Mixed team event.
+She was awarded the Padma Shri in 2024.

 Personal life

-Kiran met her husband, Shiv Nadar, at an advertising agency where she worked.
+Nadar met her husband, Shiv Nadar, at an advertising agency where she worked.
 They have a daughter Roshni Nadar.
 Nadar is also one of the leading contract bridge players in India.

 Career

 Nadar started her career in advertising as a communications and brands professional at MCM.
 Nadar then joined NIIT and helped shape the brand.

 Currently, her roles include managing the SSN Trust, Public Health Foundation of India (PFHI), Rasaja Foundation and the Rajiv Gandhi Foundation to support young Muslim girls in their education in Uttar Pradesh.

-Art collections and museum

-Nadar's fascination in collecting artworks began in 1988 when she was purchasing pieces for her home.

-In 2005, Nadar decided to open her own museum To house her vast collection of art.
-"It used to pinch me that the bulk of my artworks were in storage when I really wanted to share them with the world at large," Nadar explains.

-Today, the Kiran Nadar Museum of Art attracts over 100,000 visitors annually.
-According to Gaurav Bhatia, managing director of Sotheby's India, Nadar's museum has made "some incredible artwork accessible to common citizens".
-Bhatia also acclaimed that Nadar's collection is "a wonderful mix of instinct, study and enthusiasm".